• Skip to primary navigation

 • Enriched dataset: a more complete version where we have standardised, edited and, where necessary, supplemented the raw data with information from other MDB sources to fill gaps and improve comparability.
 This version aims to make the dataset as useful as possible to stakeholders.

-Our full methodology is available here.
+Our updated methodology note for the 2021-2024 dataset is available here.

 DOWNLOAD DATASET